isabella232/edge-video-analytics-microservice/README.md

-# Video Analytics Service
+# Edge Video Analytics Microservice

-This project hosts the artifacts to build and use video analytics service used in Edge Insights Vision (Microservices) and Edge Insights Industrial.
+This repository contains the source code for Edge Video Analytics Microservice used for [Video Analytics Use Case](https://www.intel.com/content/www/us/en/developer/articles/technical/video-analytics-service.html).
+For information on how to build the use case, please refer to the [Get Started](https://www.intel.com/content/www/us/en/developer/articles/technical/video-analytics-service.html#inpage-nav-3) guide.

 ## Building the image

 - To build the base image, run the following command `docker-compose -f  docker-compose-build.yml  build`

+- You can download the pre-built container image for Edge Video Analytics Microservice from [Docker Hub](https://hub.docker.com/r/intel/edge_video_analytics_microservice)

 ## Running the image

-### In EIV context

 - Clone this repo.